illeska/idhchecker_osint/README.md

 ### Planned big features for future versions:

-- 🔄 Software name change to reflect expanded functionality *(v2)*
+- 🔄 Software name change to reflect expanded functionality *(v2.0)*
 - 🌐 Multi-language Support *(v2.x)*
 - 🎯 Possible integration of WHOIS auto-lookup to enrich IP data with ASN, domain, geolocation, etc. *(v3.x)*
 - 📊 Display IP analysis results directly in the interface, powered by API integration *(v4.x)*

-### Planned tiny features for future releases:
+### Planned tiny features for the v1 :

 - ↔️ Navigation through previously scanned IPs (back/next) *(v1.3)*
-- 📄 Option to customize the display theme (dark/light modes) *(v1.3)*
+- 📄 Option to customize the display theme (dark/light modes) *(v1.4)*
-- 📝 Customizable file import/export settings *(v1.x)*
-- ➕ Integration of additional threat intelligence platforms *(v1.x)*
+- ➕ Integration of additional threat intelligence platforms *(v1.5)*
-- 📊 Basic statistics and visualization of results for the scanned IPs (total blocked, skipped, etc.) directly within the interface *(v1.x)*
+- 📊 Basic statistics and visualization of results for the scanned IPs (total blocked, skipped, etc.) directly within the interface *(v1.6)*
+- 🔍 Support for verifying domain names, in addition to IP addresses *(v1.6)*
+- 📝 Customizable file import/export settings *(v1.7)*
+- ❌ Auto-close previously opened scan tabs when a new IP is checked *(v1.8)*
-- 🔍 Support for verifying domain names and hashes, in addition to IP addresses *(v1.9)*
+- 🔍 Support for verifying hashes, in addition to IP addresses and domains *(v1.9)*

 ## 📬 Contact

 For suggestions or questions:
 DM ME.
-# ipchecker
+# ipchecker_osint